skit-ai/N-Best-ASR-Transformer/README.md

 # N-Best-ASR-Transformer

-This repository contains code for Multi-Seq ASR BERT: A simplified approach to model ASR confusion in SLU.
+This repository contains code for "N-Best-ASR-Transformer: Enhancing SLU Performance using Multiple ASR Hypotheses."
 The paper has been accepted to ACL-IJCNLP 2021.

 ## Introduction
-### About N-Best-ASR-Transformer
+### N-Best-ASR-Transformer
-Transformer models have achieved state-of-the-art generalization performance on various language understanding tasks but using them on raw Automatic Speech Recognition (ASR) output is sub-optimal because of transcription errors.
-Common approaches to mitigate this involve using richer output from ASR either in the form of transcription lattice or n-best hypotheses.
-Using lattices usually gives better performance at the cost of modifications in the architecture of models since they are designed to take plain text input.
-In our work, we use concatenated n-best ASR hypotheses as the input to the transformer encoder models like BERT.
-We show that this approach performs as well as the state-of-the-art approach on DSTC2 dataset.
-Since the input is closer in structure to text based transformers, our approach outperforms state-of-the-art WCN model in low data regimes.
-Additionally, since popular ASR APIs do not provide lattice level access, this simplification helps us to keep the downstream model relatively independent.
+Spoken Language Understanding (SLU) systems parse speech into semantic structures like dialog acts and slots.
+This involves the use of an Automatic Speech Recognizer (ASR) to transcribe speech into multiple text alternatives (hypotheses).
+Transcription errors, common in ASRs, impact downstream SLU performance negatively.
+Approaches to mitigate such errors involve using richer information from the ASR, either in form of N-best hypotheses or word-lattices.
+We hypothesize that transformer models learn better with a simpler utterance representation using the concatenation of the N-best ASR alternatives, where each alternative is separated by a special delimiter [SEP].
+In our work, we test our hypothesis by using concatenated N-best ASR alternatives as the input to transformer encoder models, namely BERT and XLM-RoBERTa, and achieve performance equivalent to the prior state-of-the-art model on DSTC2 dataset.
+We also show that our approach significantly outperforms the prior state-of-the-art when subjected to the low data regime.
+Additionally, this methodology is accessible to users of third-party ASR APIs which do not provide word-lattice information.

 ### Architecture
 [![arch-1.png](https://i.postimg.cc/bwds3pR9/arch-1.png)](https://postimg.cc/RW5S0ryW)

 ### About Data

 ## Data
 We conduct our experiments on a benchmark SLU dataset which ASR alternatives, **DSTC2**.
 Origin data can be obtained [here](http://camdial.org/~mh521/dstc/).

 - Data preprocessing: